vulinh64/vulinh64.github.io/blog/2025-07-16-java-heresies.md

 ## Final Conclusion

-No language is exempted from some little quirks or maybe even heresies.
-Still, those things make Java... well, Java, because a little bit oopsie is all we need after hours of heated technical discussion and task plannings.
+No language is free from its quirks, or the occasional heresy.
+But that’s what makes Java, well...
+Java.
+A little “oopsie” here and there is exactly what we need after hours of technical debates and endless planning meetings.

-Now help me share this little lovely post.
-It might not be viral, but it will help some of the Java folks out there have a few laugh and gotcha moments.
+Now, help me spread this little post.
+It might not go viral, but it’ll definitely give some Java folks a few laughs and “aha!” moments along the way.